 The College is exacting in its requirements for entry.
 It expects applicants to have a good educational background, both in Torah learning and in secular studies.
-Most will have attended yeshiva and many will also hold university degrees; but there are no hard and fast rules and each application is assessed on its individual merit.
+Most will have attended yeshiva and many will also hold university degrees; but there are no hard and fast rules and each application is assessed on individual merit.
 The acceptance of the concept of Torah im Derekh Eretz and a wish to employ the training in the service of the Jewish community are essential requirements.

 Successful applicants will be awarded Montefiore Scholarships to cover all tuition fees, estimated at between £17,000 to £20,000 a year, the precise amount depending on the number of students enrolled at time of calculation.
 Bursaries may also be available in cases of need.